Particular/ServicePulse/docs/frontend/error-capability-card.md

 The recoverability card shows a single `FailedMessages` indicator whenever the primary ServiceControl instance is available.

-- green when failures can be managed from the current ServicePulse instance
+- green when failures can be managed from this ServicePulse instance
 - yellow in multi-region mode, where failure management is read-only from the cross-region view

 Tooltip text for multi-region mode:

 `Message failures are read only in multi-region mode, use the region specific ServicePulse to manage failures.`

-Instance-level visibility for ServiceControl still lives on the `Platform health` page instead of on the capability card.
+Instance-level visibility for ServiceControl lives on the `Platform health` page instead of on the capability card.

 ## Relationship with Dashboard